ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 **Fuzz the Account From Input**
 1. In Reaper, try changing the `account_from` field to another three digit integer.
 2. Click *Replay modified*.
-3. Refresh the page in Ghostbank and check for a new transfer.
+3. Refresh the page in ghostBank and check for a new transfer.
 If there is no new transfer, then the `account_from` ID provided in the request was not valid.
 4. Repeat steps 1-3, changing the `account_from` value, until you find a valid account ID and loot some funds!

 <p align="center"><img src="/docs/img/fuzz_manually.png" width="500" /></p>

 Congratulations!
-You've learned how to capture traffic, modify requests, and find a vulnerability in Ghostbank!
+You've learned how to capture traffic, modify requests, and find a vulnerability in ghostBank!
 This is an *[Insecure Direct Object Reference (IDOR)](https://cheatsheetseries.owasp.org/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.html)* vulnerability, sometimes known as *[Broken Object Level Authorization (BOLA)](https://owasp.org/API-Security/editions/2023/en/0xa1-broken-object-level-authorization/)*, meaning a user may modify or access objects that they do not have permission to access.
 These vulnerabilities occur due to missing access control checks.
-In our example, Ghostbank "customers" are able to access funds in another customer's account.
+In our example, ghostBank "customers" are able to access funds in another customer's account.

 Now that we've done this the hard way and understand the concept, let's unleash Reaper to test for an IDOR/BOLA vulnerability automatically!